What are lithium-ion batteries?

 If your lithium-ion rechargeable device is creating an unusual smell or sound, developing heat, changing shape or behaving abnormally, and it is safe to do so:

-• Disconnect the device from the power supply.
+• Disconnect the device from the power suppl

-• Submerge the battery in a bucket filled with cool water to prevent ignition or further ignitions, until emergency assistance arrives.
+• Submerge the battery in a bucket filled with cool water to prevent ignition or further ignitions, until emergency services arrive.

 Frequently asked questions: